 Unfortunately, going to court for a $500 mistake is not really an option since it typically costs tens of thousands of dollars to sue someone – if you could figure out who to sue.
 In some cases, a lawyer’s letter can be helpful, but even that could end up costing as much as the construction error (if you do consult a lawyer, make sure you get a cost-estimate before proceeding).
 Small Claims Court another option if you’re motivated and have the time to pursue this.

-At the end of the day, however, a negotiated solution where everyone compromises a little is the best solution to these kinds of problems.
+At the end of the day, however, a negotiated solution where everyone compromises a little is often the best solution to these kinds of problems.
 It’s a rare construction or remodeling project that doesn’t have a least a few bumps along the way – the bigger the project, the bigger the bumps.